openfcci/vagrant-drupal-cms/readme.md

 ## Xdebug ##

 If you want/need to use xdebug, it will require some setup.
-You'll need to configure your ide to listen on `172.16.0.1`.
-You'll also need to set the `xdebug_port` variable in the Vagrantfile to be whatever your ide uses.
+You'll need to configure your ide to listen on external interfaces.
+You'll also need to set the `xdebug` variable to `On`.
+Then setup the variables in the "xdebug" section of the Vagrantfile to be whatever you need for your ide to connect.
 Finally, you'll need to reprovision your vm, `vagrant provision --provision-with chef_solo` so that it wont run a default build.

 ## Base Box ##